peter/tracking-pixel/README.md

 # Tracking Pixel API

 A minimal implementation of a Node.js tracking pixel API backed by a MongoDB database.
-This API is not production ready and is for learning/discussion purposes only.
+This API is not production ready and is for learning purposes only.

 ## TODO

-* Express types
 * Double check code and README
 * What are the interesting considerations in this app?